Trump rallies support for Republican in North Carolina special election, with eye on 2020

 “I share your values.
 I’m not ashamed of your values.
 I’m going to defend your values in Washington, D.C.,” Bishop said at the rally, calling Trump a “great fighter” against “socialist” Democrats.

 McCready met with fellow veterans in Fayetteville hours before Trump’s speech and talked about how Americans were getting “crushed” by healthcare costs.
+He sent out a fundraising email after the Republican rally, headlined: “Trump just attacked me on stage.”

 Opinion polling indicates a tight race, with turnout an important factor.
 The result will not affect the balance of power in the Democratic-controlled House of Representatives.